 Honestly, I never even thought of writing a book.
 A publisher found my website Texas Beer Guide and really enjoyed the work that I had done.
 They were looking to add Texas to the Beer Lover’s series of books and they approached me about being the author.
-They thought that since I had done half the legwork with Texas Beer Guide and they liked by style of writing that I would be the perfect fit to writing Beer Lover’s Texas book.
+They thought that since I had done half the legwork with Texas Beer Guide and they liked my style of writing and that I would be the perfect fit for writing the Beer Lover’s Texas book.
 It was from there on that we looked at how to market a book, especially considering it was going to be my first ever attempt at writing a book properly.

 3. Do you have plans for other books in the future?